Olive leaf extract is exactly what it sounds like: a concentrated supplement derived from the leaf of the olive plant.

-As for the mechanisms, two are currently known, the first of which is decelerated carbohydrate digestion.
-Olive leaf extract can slow down the breakdown of starch in the small intestine, and its absorption into the bloodstream, with the result being a smaller spike in insulin and blood glucose.
-You still obtain the full quantity of carbohydrates from the meal, just more slowly, so there’s no sudden spike in oily skin.
+Two mechanisms are currently known, the first being decelerated carbohydrate digestion.
+Olive leaf extract can slow down the breakdown of starch in the small intestine, and its absorption into the bloodstream, resulting in a smaller spike in insulin, glucose and oil.
+You still obtain the full quantity of carbohydrates from the meal, just more slowly.

 However, this doesn’t explain the improvement in fasting insulin and glucose, and thus our second benefit is increased uptake of glucose into energy stores (study).
 The compound which is responsible is oleuropein.

-As a bonus, olive leaf extract protects against the damage of high blood sugar; OLE protects skin tissues against advanced glycation end products (AGEs), free radicals which form when elevated blood glucose levels react with proteins and run wild.
+As a bonus, olive leaf extract protects against the damage of high blood sugar – against advanced glycation end products (AGEs), free radicals which form when elevated blood glucose levels react with proteins and run wild.

-The exact powers of olive leaf extract for insulin are not fully uncovered, but we have a few promising glimmers.
-The biggest flaw is that for each power (insulin reduction, starch digestion, glucose uptake), there’s no more than two studies, but that doesn’t disprove anything.
+The exact powers of olive leaf extract for insulin are mysterious, but we have a few promising glimmers.
+The biggest flaw is that for each power (insulin reduction, starch digestion, glucose uptake), there’s no more than two studies, but that disproves nothing.
 A weird contradiction is that in the 2012 study, there was no difference in postprandial (post meal) insulin levels, despite the slowing of starch digestion demonstrated elsewhere.

 Gut bacteria – the fears are overblown

-Olive leaf extract is known for its strong antimicrobial properties against bad bacteria, but if it’s a broad antibiotic which doesn’t discriminate, eating it would be disaster for acne.
-Healthy bacterial strains like bifidobacterium and butyrate-generating bacteria are vital for reducing inflammation, digesting nutrients, preventing acne from FODMAPs in garlic, and more.
+Olive leaf extract has confirmed antimicrobial properties against bad bacteria, but if it’s a broad antibiotic which doesn’t discriminate, taking it would be disastrous for acne.
+Healthy bacterial strains are vital for reducing inflammation, digesting acne nutrients, preventing acne from FODMAPs in garlic, and more.

 The truth?
-It looks promising, because this study added olive leaf extract to natural biolive yogurt, to determine how the polyphenols affects the probiotic count.
-The strains in natural yoghurt are obviously healthy, and in this particular yogurt they were lactobacillus acidophilus and bifidobacterium bifidum.
-B. bifidum can protect the gut lining among many other powers, while l. acidophilus can prevent gut inflammation linked to acne after taking up residence inside you.
+The opposite might be true, because this study added olive leaf extract to natural biolive yogurt, to determine how the polyphenols affects the probiotic count.
+The strains in natural yoghurt are obviously healthy, and in this yogurt they were lactobacillus acidophilus and bifidobacterium bifidum.
+Both strains can prevent gut inflammation and protect the gut lining after taking up residence inside you.

 Adding olive leaf extract resulted in denser yogurt, and more biolive yogurt.
-The bacteria was not killed, and clear evidence was that lactic acid levels and PH were increased, a sign of higher amounts of bacteria consuming lactose in the milk than usual.
+The bacteria was not killed, and clear evidence was that lactic acid levels and PH were increased, a sign of higher consumption of the milk’s lactose than usual.

-It was deemed that the polyphenols in olive leaves were actually feeding the healthy bacteria.
-This is actually a very interesting study in itself, but for today, it proves that olive leaf does not wipe out all bacteria in its path after all.
-The scientists also concluded that the polyphenols in olive leaf extract “might have the same effect on desirable components of the intestinal microflora” as they did in yogurt.
+It was deemed that polyphenols in olive leaves were feeding the healthy bacteria.
+This is actually an interesting study itself, but for today, it proves that olive leaf isn’t an indiscriminate monster after all.
+The scientists even concluded that olive leaf extract “might have the same effect on desirable components of the intestinal microflora” as it did in yogurt.

 As for evil microorganisms in the gut, this study tested olive leaf extract against food born pathogens, and many were inhibited.
-One example was candida albans, or simply candida, an ordinarily harmless yeast which can overgrow in the gut and increase inflammation and acne, while crowding out healthy strains of bacteria.
+One example was candida albans, or simply candida, an ordinarily harmless yeast which overgrows in the gut and increases inflammation and acne, while crowding out healthy strains of bacteria.

 Two compounds did the killing – oleuropein once more, but also vabascoside, which was the most antimicrobial.
-They were shown to destroy the microorganisms’ flagella, a whip-like coil which microorganisms use to move through liquid, and the mobility of the strains was slashed too.
+They successfully destroyed the microorganisms’ flagella, a whip-like coil which microorganisms use to move through liquid, and the mobility of the strains was slashed accordingly.

-The smartest move is to never overdose – always take the standardised amount, a pill containing approximately 50mg of oleuropein, or even the good bacteria might be vulnerable.
+The smartest move is to never overdose – always take the standardised pill containing approximately 50mg of oleuropein, or even the good bacteria might be vulnerable.

 The verdict on olive leaf extract

-This herbal supplement is clearly very powerful, and its potential for acne is massive, but most of its powers remain highly mysterious.
+This herbal supplement’s potential for acne is massive, but most of its powers remain highly mysterious.

 What can we confirm?
-Only the antioxidant properties of oleuropein and other polyphenols, the UV radiation protection, and some effect on insulin.
-I would definitely not recommend olive leaf extract just to obtain antioxidants, when equally concentrated sources are everywhere: ginger, oregano, dark chocolate, olive oil, pomegranate.
-The natural sunscreen properties, however, are olive leaf’s best confirmed power, because they’re rare among herbal supplements.
+The antioxidant properties of oleuropein and other polyphenols, the UV radiation protection, and some effect on insulin.
+I would not recommend olive leaf extract just to obtain antioxidants, when equally concentrated sources are everywhere: ginger, oregano, dark chocolate, olive oil, pomegranate.

 However, the sunscreen properties are pretty excellent, particularly with free radicals being inhibited.
-If you combine them with dark chocolate, vitamin A, and other weapons, your skin might become much more immune to blazing sunlight.
-The gut bacteria and insulin reduction also have potential, and hidden within the inflammation studies were the benefits for leaky gut syndrome.
+If you combine them with dark chocolate, vitamin A, and other weapons, your skin might develop an iron armour against blazing sunlight.
+The gut bacteria enhancement also has potential.

 Thanks for reading!